 The Sign of the Cross is a Catholic tradition and a simple prayer on its own.
 There is a correct way to make the Sign of the Cross and specific times to do the Sign of the Cross.
-Father George answers all this and discusses the Catholic tradition of making the Sign of the Cross.
+Father George answers how to make the Sign of the Cross as well as discusses the Catholic tradition of making the Sign of the Cross in this week’s Catholic-Link YouTube video.

 The Correct Way To Make The Sign Of The Cross